watir/watir-rails/README.md

 # Watir::Rails

-TODO: Write a gem description
+This gem adds the [Watir](http://github.com/watir/watir) usage support when writing integration tests in Rails.

 ## Installation

-Add this line to your application's Gemfile:
+Add this code to your Gemfile:

+    group :test do
       gem 'watir-rails'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install watir-rails
+    end

-## Usage
+## Limitations

-TODO: Write usage instructions here
+watir-rails works currently only with [Watir-WebDriver](http://github.com/watir/watir-webdriver) and not with the [Watir-Classic](http://github.com/watir/watir-classic) due to the problems of running a server in the separate thread when WIN32OLE is used.
+The problem is probably caused by the fact that [WIN32OLE overwrites Thread#initialize](https://github.com/ruby/ruby/blob/trunk/test/ruby/test_thread.rb#L607).

 ## Contributing